 PDF download Download Article

-1. The Tetragrammaton is a protective talisman representing God and the universe.
-As a sacred geometry symbol, it consists of a pentagram (five-pointed star) surrounded by a circle, which contains the Hebrew letters YHWH (Yod, He, Vav, He) inside the points.
+1. As a sacred geometry symbol, it consists of a pentagram (five-pointed star) surrounded by a circle, which contains the Hebrew letters YHWH (Yod, He, Vav, He) inside the points.
 It often includes other divine names or symbols like seraphic wings, eyes, or planetary emblems.
 It has been used in Judeo-Christian mysticism, Kabbalah, alchemy, and astrology as a symbol of protection that also represents the microcosm of the universe.

 • Origin: Judaism (Kabbalah)